solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 1: Allow parallelization of FULL and internal RIGHT OUTER hash joins

-In general, the more things you can do in parallel the faster you will get results.
+In general, the more things that can be done in parallel the faster the results.
 As is the case when performing `FULL` and internal `RIGHT OUTER` joins.
 Previous to PostgreSQL these would not have been executed in parallel and the costs were more to perform than the parallelization setup.

-With this change, many queries you were performing using these joins will now run drastically faster.
+With this change, many queries performing using these joins will now run faster in PG16.

 1. Switch to pgAdmin.
 2. Run the following commands to setup some sample tables and data on the PG16 instance.